OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 ## Deploying the application with a file copy

-Java applications can be deployed two different ways with Octopus.
+Java applications can be deployed in two different ways with Octopus.

 The generic solution is to copy the WAR file to a directory on the target machine.
-Most application servers have a directory that they monitor for new files, and then deploy the application automatically.
+Most application servers have a directory that they monitor for new files and then deploy the application automatically.
 For Tomcat, that directory is `/var/lib/tomcat9/webapps`.

 To deploy a Java archive to a directory, use the **Deploy Java Archive** step.